amel-hidouri/SATCHUIM/README.md

 ---

 ## How to Execute

-1. Unzip the tool package.
-2. Navigate to the `core` directory.
-3. Compile the code: `make`
-4. Ensure the executable has the correct permissions: `chmod +x ./SATCHUIM`
+1. Ensure the executable has the correct permissions: `chmod +x SATCHUIM`
-5. Execute the tool:
+2. Execute the tool:
    ```bash
    ./SATCHUIM -minutil=mintuil_threshold -closed=0/1 -verb=ver cnf_filename
    ```